Nice to be with you on this, the last Friday of summer.

 I know you don't.

-I mean, I I understand that.
+I mean, I understand that.

-And he and he did some terrible, terrible things.
+And he did some terrible, terrible things.

 You know, this happens.

-Sometimes people tell lies and they start to believe them because they want to believe them, and then when it falls apart like that, but to come back and now be suing uh CBS for millions and millions and millions of dollars, and by the way, none of his colleagues, at least so far, I haven't seen or heard any of his colleagues standing up, morely say for Don Hewitt, Mike Wolfsony, the any of these guys that are been around Dan Rather for a long time, saying you know we stand by Dan, or anything at all like that.
+And by the way, none of his colleagues, at least so far, I haven't seen or heard any of his colleagues standing up, Morley Safer, Don Hewitt, Mike Wolfson, any of these guys that have been around Dan Rather for a long time saying, you know, we stand by Dan or anything at all like that.

-It's silver.
+It's silver?

-And this whole idea of no fault divorce, especially when there are children involved, is reprehensible.
+And this whole idea of no-fault divorce, especially when there are children involved, is reprehensible.

 If you want to watch the destruction of our society, start with the destruction of the family.